wzxqwe/DS5500_HW2/README.md

 # DS5500_HW2
 please find all plots and codes for HW2 at https://github.com/wzxqwe/DS5500_HW2/blob/master/5500%20HW2.md

+Problem 2
+For Manvita Markala's visualization.(Link).
+This visualization effectively show us the distribution of income across countries and also the trend of income’s growth by time.
+Mine is similar to this one, as we both used static line plot and denote different regions by color.
+I like the plot in which the author also make a visualization on countries level, which provide additional information, although it’s kind of hard to read those large number of lines in detail.
+Overall, I think the visualization is effective and easy to interpret.

+Problem 3

+For Nick Tyler’s visualization project.
+(Link here).
+This visualization is generated in R but is very similar to the one before and mine which are from python.
+We both use static line plots and the idea are pretty much the same.
+One thing to notice is Noah also add a bar plot to visualize distribution across region, which I think is a good idea as bar plot is easier to interpret as it has steady scale as measurement.
+The ordering of bars also provides an easy interpretation of the rank of incomes.
+Overall, I think the visualization is effective and easy to interpret.

 Problem 4

 As there are not too many features and data points, we can use a simple linear regression to fit the model.
 We can first fit without any transformation on Life Expectancy ~ GDP + Time; From the residual plot (in ipynb) we can see there is a need for transformation of gdp data, so we then fit model on Life ~ log(GDP) + Time.
 Then result seems better:

  For this linear model we get a mse of 29 and R score of 0.703.